LISTEN TO MY LATEST PODCAST EPISODE

 This means that the height of the croquis is equal to 8, 9 or 10 heads.
 If you took 8, 9, or 10 heads at the same proportion and stacked them up, it would match the total height of the croquis.
 Here’s a visual example of a 9 head croquis.

-9 Head Fashion Croquis Example
+10 Head Fashion Croquis Example

 Fashion Illustration Croquis Are Used for More Artistic Purposes

 This type of croquis is often used by couture fashion designers or in-house designers in communicating fashion ideas.
-It provides a more artistic and conceptual representation of designs, focusing on capturing the feel, vibe, and flow of the garment.
+It provides a more artistic and conceptual representation of designs, capturing the feel, vibe, and flow of the garment.

 Technical Flats Croquis Are Used for Accurate Production Sketches